 - the Department of Work and Pensions in England, Scotland or Wales

-- the Disability and Carers Service in Northern Ireland.
+- the Department for Communities in Northern Ireland.

 You should get your payment within 2 weeks of sending the DS1500.

 You can also call the Macmillan Support Line on 0808 808 00 00 to speak to one of our welfare rights advisers.
 They can give you advice about claiming benefits and help you fill in claim forms.
 Depending on where you live, you may be able to visit a local Macmillan welfare adviser.